Interested in an RLT slideshow in person or on the web? Request a slideshow and join a teen summer travel program by clicking here.

 Eco Hike: Washington Slagbaai National Park

 In Bonaire, we stay in a private home.
 Bedrooms will be divided by gender and participants will sleep slumber party style – in sleeping bags, rotating available beds nightly.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.
+Following time in the ocean, participants will be swimming and rinsing off daily.
 Bathrooms are flush toilets.

 Join in on the fun!
 Check out #BonBiniRLT for a behind-the-scenes look at photos from past participants and leaders.